 A cultural icon as well as one of the best lead guards of his era, Allen Iverson has to be one of the most ridiculously explosive athletes the sport has ever seen, especially out of a player generously listed at 6-feet tall.
 Iverson’s crossover was devastating (just ask Jordan), and his bombastic styler as a scorer made for thrilling viewing throughout his prime.

-Top accolades: One MVP, six All-NBA 1st Team selections, nine All-Stars, one Sixth Man of the Year award
+Top accolades: One MVP, six All-NBA 1st Team selections, 10 All-Stars, one Sixth Man of the Year award

 James Harden already has a Hall-of-Fame resume thanks to his unreal scoring ability and playmaking.
-His crossover and stepback jumper make him impossible to slow down when he gets going, as does his strong shoulder on drives to the rim.
-Harden has a chance to add to his legacy in a major way over the coming years.
+His crossover and stepback jumper have made him impossible to slow down when he gets going, as does his strong shoulder on drives to the rim.
+He has a chance to add to his legacy in a major way over the coming years.
+However, he’s starting to run out of time to accomplish that as Harden, now 33, is starting to make it an impossible-to-ignore habit to fall short in the playoffs.
+2022-23 will be a great chance for him to change that, though, as the 76ers are stacked and Harden will have the opportunity to lead the team on a deep playoff run.

 Top accolades: One NBA title, five All-NBA selections, 10 All-Stars